-- Defragment the hard drive— As files are generated, deleted, and modified over time, disks can become fragmented.
+- Defragment of the hard drive— As files are generated, deleted, and modified over time, disks can become fragmented.
 Defragmentation reassembles all of the drive’s file fragments into a single file.
-This not only speeds up disk access, but it also reduces drive wear.
+This not only speeds up disk access but also reduces drive wear.
 Keep in mind that defragmenting solid-state disks is never a good idea.

 - Reboot— When a problem arises, the phrase “Have you tried rebooting it?” is a frequent joke among IT professionals since it is usually the first question that must be asked.
 Rebooting, on the other hand, should be treated seriously because it may address a lot of problems.
 A reboot should always be one of the initial steps in troubleshooting before moving on to more complicated issues.

 - Kill tasks— Ending the task from Task Manager is frequently a quick way to handle difficulties when an application freezes or refuses to close.
 To finish a task, open Task Manager and look for the program in question.
 Click “End Task” once you’ve found the application.